YSJ-yang/website-academic/content/working_papers/V2023_regret/index.md

 ---
-title: "Regret, blame, and division of responsibility in games"
+title: "The LifeCycle of Superstar Industries"
 authors:
 - admin
 date: "2023-10-20T19:37:01-04:00"